ZhengyuZhao/TransferAttackEval/README.md

-# Revisiting and Benchmarking Transfer Adversarial Attacks
+# TransAdvBench: Transfer Adversarial Attack Benchmark

-This repository provides a new **categorization** and the first **benchmark** of transfer adversarial attack methods.
+This repository provides the first benchmark of transfer adversarial attacks.
-The new attack categorization facilitates our *systematic* and *fair* revisting evaluation.
+In particular, the new attack *categorization* ensures our evaluation to be *systematic* and *fair*.
-Our benchmark, called TransAdvBench, currently evaluates 23 representative attacks against 9 representative defenses on ImageNet, in terms of both the attack *transferability* and *stealthiness*.
+TransAdvBench currently evaluates 23 representative attacks against 9 representative defenses on ImageNet, in terms of both the attack *transferability* and *stealthiness*.
 We would continuously incorporate new attacks and hope TransAdvBench could serve as a guide to evaluating transfer adversarial attacks.

 If interested, you can find more details in our arXiv paper: [Revisiting and Benchmarking Transfer Adversarial Attacks](https://github.com/ZhengyuZhao/TransAdvBench).
 Zhengyu Zhao*, Hanwei Zhang*, Renjue Li*, Ronan Sicre, Laurent Amsaleg, Michael Backes.